-Accordingly, IIJ has conducted in good faith a reasonable country of origin inquiry ("RCOI") regarding such conflict minerals that is reasonably designed to determine whether any of the conflict minerals originated in the Democratic Republic of the Congo ("DRC") or adjoining countries(collectively defined as the Covered Countries), or are from recycled or scrap sources.
+Accordingly, IIJ has conducted in good faith a reasonable country of origin inquiry ("RCOI") regarding such conflict minerals that is reasonably designed to determine whether any of the conflict minerals originated in the Democratic Republic of the Congo ("DRC") or adjoining countries (collectively defined as the Covered Countries), or are from recycled or scrap sources.

-For the RCOI, IIJ conducted a supply chain survey of direct suppliers using the Electronics Industry Citizenship Coalition/Global e-Sustainability Initiative (EICC/GeSI) Conflict Minerals Reporting Template.
+For the RCOI, IIJ conducted a supply chain survey of direct suppliers using the Conflict Minerals Reporting Template (CMRT) developed by Conflict-Free Sourcing Initiative (CFSI).
 IIJ surveyed all of its direct suppliers representing 100% of the products sold under our brand name.